fsfe/reuse-docs/site/content/page.md

 can be found through the version control system, and provide a link back to that location.

+For a project using the version control system to convey information about authorship you must make sure the version control system is publicly accessible and will remain so.

-If you do use a version control system to carry information about copyright, you must take care to make sure correct information is retained when project maintainers commit code contributed to the project on behalf of others.
-You must also make sure the version control system is publicly accessible and will remain so.
+If you do use a version control system to carry information about authorship, you must take care to make sure correct information is retained in the metadata of the version control system.
+If your project accept code contributed through mailing lists, but trackers, or similar, where the original author is not the one committing the code to version control, you must include the author information manually in each commit message.
+It is then recommended each commit message include a copyright notice:

-For a project using the version control system to convey information about copyright, it is recommended each commit message include a copyright notice and that this copyright notice is enforced through a pre-commit hook or
-similar:

 ~~~~~~~
   Fixing bugs #1 and #2.